An end-of-season open studio event with our artists and curators-in-residence

 Kvet explores the ways voiceless objects, people, and things can speak to us through archives and testimonials.
 She focuses on archives that reveal missing parts of our stories, potentially bringing forgotten voices to life for the first time or in new ways.
 A central element in her exploration is the babettas, famous motorcycles made in Czechoslovakia during the state-socialist regime.
 These motorcycles became a popular item for Vietnamese guest workers in the 1970s and 1980s, often sent to Vietnam disassembled and reassembled upon arrival.
 Kvet examines what these shapes and objects represent today.

-Mohammad Al Faraj
+Mohammad Al Faraj (Project Space Courtyard)

 “I will try to open up a poem and let you inside it, as if it exploded and you are walking between its pieces”.
 Mohammad’s multimedia installation, Hands of Yakut, is a collage of materials, words, and images resisting and rebelling against its own form.
 Branches with cardboard palms grow from the solid ground, dancing in the air.
 Newspapers drape the wall with palm trees in the colour of blood rubies or the red of the sun burning, announcing a season where the days are bright.

-Pilar Elgueta (Project Space)
+Pilar Elgueta (Entrance & Project Space)

 All afternoon